 , since Admin

-cannot work without it's dependency.
+cannot work without its dependency.

 However, it also means the next example is also equivalent: